garagehive/garagehive.github.io/docs/garagehive-change-registration-number.md

    ![](media/change-registration-number3.png)

-2. Open the Jobsheet with created for the vehicle and enter the registration number that you deleted in the vehicle card.
+2. Open the Jobsheet created for the vehicle and enter the registration number that you deleted in the vehicle card.

    ![](media/change-registration-number4.png)